 The Flourishing Generation

-A Whole of Society Strategy for Children, Youth, and AI
+A Whole-of-Society Strategy for Children, Youth, and AI

 We believe technologies should be tools to enhance, develop, and help integrate a young person’s full range of human capabilities to achieve their aspirational goals in the communities and contexts where they live.”